 Electric Cloud engineering and support staff use profiling debug logging as well as other information in the eMake debug logs to help troubleshoot problems.
-For more information about debug logging and log levels, see the "Electric Make Debug Log Levels" section in Chapter 11, Troubleshooting.
+For more information about debug logging and log levels, see Electric Make Debug Log Levelsin Chapter 11, Troubleshooting.